“The Artist is no other than he who unlearns what he has learned, in order to know himself,” e.e. cummings

 Perhaps it is inevitable that artists go through life feeling they are an odd fit in this world.
 They are rebels– wild, free and on a voyage of self discovery that cummings so eloquently speaks of.
 When they are young it is a most painful state, not knowing where you belong, the odd man out; at home, in the schoolyard, in social settings.
 But comes a time, usually post high school, when they embrace their difference and celebrate it.
 It becomes their nom de plume in the world, so to speak, and it saturates everything.

 If one is lucky enough to have parents who believe their children should follow their dreams, you can follow your chosen path and land in a place where your life’s work becomes a kind of playground you never want to leave.
-Celebrated or not, a belief on one’s own work becomes cemented into one’s psyche, and you can live a happy life, even though your income is nothing to speak of.
+Celebrated or not, a belief in the value of one’s own work becomes cemented into one’s psyche, and you can live a happy life, even though your income is nothing to speak of.
 Your work has become an extension of your very self, and you send it into the world to speak for you.

 Camille Pisarro was one such person.
 “When Pissarro returned to his home in France after the (Franco-Prussian) war, he discovered that of the 1,500 paintings he had done over 20 years, which he was forced to leave behind when he moved to London, only 40 remained.
 The rest had been damaged or destroyed by the soldiers, who often used them as floor mats outside in the mud to keep their boots clean.
 It is assumed that many of those lost were done in the Impressionist style he was then developing, thereby “documenting the birth of Impressionism.”* Pearls before swine.
 Still, Pissarro kept painting.
 History, both old and new has many such examples of persons who persevered because of their belief both in themselves (the primary cause) and in their own work.